Tonycode-MX/From_HR_to_ML_Star_Classification/README.md

 The goal is to build an end-to-end supervised ML pipeline for stellar classification: query and preprocess Gaia photometry/astrometry (compute BP–RP color and absolute magnitude M_G), generate labels via physically motivated HR-diagram cuts, perform feature selection (Random Forest importance + RFE), and train three models (KNN, Random Forest, SVM).
 The pipeline evaluates models with Accuracy, Macro-F1, ROC-AUC (OvR), and confusion matrices, and produces summary visualizations (HR diagram colored by class, feature-importance plots) to support data-driven astrophysical analysis.

+**Note on Methodology:**

+While the HR diagram provides a direct and physically-grounded method for stellar classification based on derived parameters, this project deliberately employs supervised machine learning models.
+This approach was chosen not for its practical necessity in this specific case, but as a practical exercise to apply and evaluate machine learning techniques to a dataset of personal interest.
+The primary goal was to demonstrate proficiency in building an end-to-end ML pipeline, not to develop a novel astrophysical classification tool.

 ### Models Used

 This project includes three supervised machine learning models for stellar classification, each with different characteristics: